Desktop Session Start-up Details Test

 Group Policy applied on:

-Indicates whether the group policy for this user is applied during foreground processing or background processing.
+Indicates whether the Group Policy for this user is applied during foreground processing or background processing.

 Foreground and background processing are key concepts in Group Policy.
 Foreground processing only occurs when the machine starts up or when the user logs on.
 Some policy areas (also called Client Side Extensions (CSEs)) can only run during foreground processing.
 Examples of these include Folder Redirection, Software Installation and Group Policy Preferences Drive Mapping.
 In contrast, background processing is that thing that occurs every 90 or so minutes on Windows workstations, where GP refreshes itself periodically.
 Background processing happens in the background, while the user is working and they generally never notice it.
 While background processing does not impact performance, foreground processing can extend start and login times.